 Living with parenting arrangements

-Issues that may affect your parenting arrangements, including changing parenting orders or agreements, what to do if orders are broken, and your responsibilities if you start a new relationship.
+Find out what may affect your parenting arrangements, what to do if orders are broken, and your responsibilities if you start a new relationship.

 Family situations change over time, especially as children get older and their needs change.